 Below are general descriptions of the degree programs.

 Bachelor of Arts in Music (Performance, Theory/Composition, Ministry, or Education)

 Students will also receive instruction from excellent music educators in their instrument of choice.
 Instruction by world-class faculty in performance will further their skills and knowledge of music on a variety of levels.

-Music Theory and Composition
+- Music Theory and Composition

-In addition, students in the Music Ministry specialization may pursue the Director of Parish Music (DPM) certification, a Lutheran Church - Missouri Synod designation for students seeking to be rostered church workers within the LCMS.
+Students in the Music Ministry specialization may pursue the Director of Parish Music (DPM) certification, a Lutheran Church - Missouri Synod designation for students seeking to be rostered church workers within the LCMS.

 A formal audition is required for admission to this degree program.
-Contact Dr. Patricia Burnham at firstname.lastname@example.org or 512-313-5424 to set up an audition time.

 Bachelor of Arts in Music and Education, EC-12 All Level Music Specialization